 Virginia Tech Northern Virginia Center (NVC) is committed to providing the members of the campus community and visitors with the safest and most secure environment possible, however, even the most extensive initiatives cannot succeed without the awareness and cooperation of the community members who work, study and live on campus.
-Crime information for the NVC is obtained from the NVC Center Director, the Facilities Manager and the Fairfax County Police Department.
+Crime information for the NVC is obtained from the NVC Center Director, the Assistant Director, and the Fairfax County Police Department.
 Individuals, who want to report crimes for inclusion in the Annual Security Report, or for the purpose of making timely warning reports, should report them to the Fairfax County Police Department.

 The (NVC) at 7054 Haycock Road in Falls Church, VA, opened in 1997.
-The building houses administrative offices for the associate dean of the Graduate School and the Graduate Student Services Office (GSSO) for Virginia Tech in the National Capital Region (NCR).
+The building houses administrative offices for the associate dean of the Graduate School and the Graduate Student Services Office (GSSO) for Virginia Tech in the greater Washington, D.C., metro area.